UniMath/agda-unimath/src/foundation/commuting-squares-of-maps.lagda.md

       ( H))
 ```

-### Any commuting square of maps induces a commuting square of function spaces
+### Any commuting square of maps induces a commuting square of function spaces via precomposition

 ```agda
 precomp-coherence-square-maps :